harmony-one/h/progress/alaina-furstenberg.md

+2024-03-16 Sun: Video generations in Sora.

+2024-03-15 Sat: Thread on the team's progress.

+2024-03-14 Fri: Community section update and tweet.
+Final draft of Q1 Progress.
+Completion of Prioritizing 0x graphic.
+Pump.one graphic + update on X.

+2024-03-13 Thu: Testing of HeyEddiev2 + [promotion](https://x.com/harmonyprotocol/status/1900254697040302389) on X. Sync with Theo on upcoming marketing initiatives, including twitter spaces.
+Design of a graphic for "Prioritizing 0x".
+First draft of Q1 Progress.

 2024-03-12 Wed: Tweets relating to [pump.one/rules](https://x.com/harmonyprotocol/status/1899976287219048685) and [#1s finality](https://x.com/harmonyprotocol/status/1899940274115407983).
 Continuation in /w as well as continued generations in Sora.
 Insights: I'm stress testing how detailed these videos can get, and have found stories need to be short and simple.

 2024-03-11 Tue: Animation of a graphic to promote harmony.one/hire on [X](https://x.com/harmonyprotocol/status/1899595652704927885).
 Watched some tutorials on storyboarding in Sora, and experimented with piecing together visuals from harmony.one/videos.
 Sora can flash through photos well, but I'm still struggling to showcase a cohesive storyline throughout.
 Replying to community questions on [Reddit].